Rohit-Sharma11055/Money-Converter/README.md

 ## ⚙️ Features

 - 🔁 Convert between **any two currencies**
-- 💲 Input field for amount entry
+- 💲 Input field for any amount entry
 - 🌐 Dropdown selectors for choosing source and target currencies
 - 📡 Real-time exchange rates using an API